ai-maxmind/.github/profile/README.md

 ## Philosophy

-The root of everything comes from within each of those things.
+The root of everything eternal and everlasting originates from within itself.